-Proving liability is easier in these types of crashes than in a most other auto accidents; however, proving that an accident victims injuries were a direct result of a rear-end collision can be very difficult.
-It is crucial that you consult with an experienced car accident attorney at Greg Coleman Law to help you fight for the justice and compensation you may deserve.
+Proving liability is easier in these types of crashes than in most other auto accidents.However, proving that an accident victim's injuries were a direct result of a rear-end collision can be challenging.
+We strongly recommend that you consult with one of our qualified attorneys at Greg Coleman Law to help you fight for fair compensation for the losses you suffered.

 Injuries from Rear-End Collisions

 Generally, these types of accidents occur at low speeds.
-Oftentimes the driver of the lead car is able to anticipate the impact by seeing the oncoming car through their rearview mirror.
-Because of the nature of these types of wrecks, victims of rear-end collisions usually suffer from very specific types of injuries, including the following:
+Often, the driver of the lead car is able to anticipate the impact by seeing the oncoming car through their rearview mirror.
+Due to the nature of these types of accidents, victims of rear-end collisions usually sustain very specific types of injuries, such as:

 - Facial and head injuries caused by airbag deployment